invopop/gobl/c14n/README.md

   panic(err.Error())
 }
 fmt.Printf("Result: %v\n", string(res))
-// Result: {"a":56,"b":0.0E0,"c":1.234E2,"foo":"bar","y":null}
+// Result: {"a":56,"b":0.0E0,"c":1.234E2,"foo":"bar"}
 ```

 ## Prior Art

-This specification and implementation is based on the [gibson042 canonicaljson specification](https://gibson042.github.io/canonicaljson-spec/) with simplifications concerning invalid UTF-8 characters and a reference implementation that is more explicit making it potentially easier to be recreate in other programming languages.
+This specification and implementation is based on the [gibson042 canonicaljson specification](https://gibson042.github.io/canonicaljson-spec/) with simplifications concerning invalid UTF-8 characters, null values in objects, and a reference implementation that is more explicit making it potentially easier to be recreate in other programming languages.

 The gibson042 specification is in turn based on the now expired [JSON Canonical Form internet draft](https://datatracker.ietf.org/doc/html/draft-staykov-hu-json-canonical-form-00) which lacks clarity on the handling of integer numbers, is missing details on escape sequences, and doesn't consider invalid UTF-8 characters.